ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - namespaces - linux kernel feature, isolates sets of processes and resources
 - linus rant on app development in linux - https://www.youtube.com/watch?v=Pzl1B7nB9Kc
     > If people are using it, it's not a bug, it's a feature - Linus
+- file ownership
+    - kernel only understand numeric UID and GID
+    - when `ls -l` shows names, it's b/c it's mapping UID and GID to names in `/etc/passwd`
+- `/etc/passwd` and `/etc/shadow`
+    - `passwd` used to contain passwords, this is deprecated, security issue as u could dictionary attack it
+        - file remains b/c programs like `ls` still use it
+        - still contains UID, full name, home dir, default shell
+    - `shadow` contains hashed passwords and other management fields, is readable only by root

 # UBUNTU/DEBIAN:
 - lsb_release -a        - show distro name and version